-Cydney Foote, one of Accepted’s most experienced medical school admissions consultants, worked last year with a client, Ben (not his real name), who started working on his personal statement in February and was accepted by October.
-He certainly had good grades and MCAT, but he also maximized those assets.
+Cydney Foote, one of Accepted’s most experienced medical school admissions consultants, worked with a client, Ben (not his real name).
+Ben started working on his personal statement in February and received medical school acceptances by October.
+He certainly had good grades and MCAT results, but he also actively maximized those assets by applying early.
 Read more about his story, tactics, and success below.

 Cydney: First of all, congratulations on your success during this application season.
 How many interview invites did you receive?
 And how many acceptances were offered?

 Ben: Thank you!
 I received 9 interview invites, attended 7 interviews, and was accepted at the 7 medical schools where I interviewed.

 Cydney: What I found really exceptional was the pace at which you worked through this season.
 When did you first start work on your personal statement?

 Ben: If I remember correctly, I started working on my personal statement in February of last year.
 I worked at a much slower pace on my personal statement than I did on my secondaries, however.
 I found that putting it aside and revisiting it a week or so later a few times gave me a fresh perspective that allowed me to improve it every time.

 Cydney: By the time June 1st rolled around, you were already deep into writing your secondary responses.
 How did you know what prompts to answer?
 And weren’t you afraid that the prompts would change?